Armenia–Turkey relations: Capital tax and Aşkale

-Istanbul Pogrom
+Istanbul pogrom

-The Istanbul Pogrom was launched in Turkey against ethnic minorities residing in Istanbul, in particular Greeks and Armenians during the year September 1955.
+The September 1955 Istanbul pogrom targeted ethnic minorities in Istanbul, especially Greeks and Armenians.

-Paramilitary activity
+Armenian Secret Army for the Liberation of Armenia

-ASALA, the Armenian Secret Army for the Liberation of Armenia, was a Marxist–Leninist organization of Lebanese extraction, that operated from 1975 to 1991.
+ASALA, the Armenian Secret Army for the Liberation of Armenia, was a Marxist–Leninist militant organisation of Lebanese extraction, that operated from 1975 to 1991.
 In the 1980s it launched a series of assassinations against Turkish diplomats in several countries, with the stated intention to compel the Turkish Government to acknowledge its responsibility for the Armenian genocide, pay reparations, and cede territory.
 The territorial claim related to the 1920 Treaty of Sèvres and a Woodrow Wilson-era plan for an Armenian homeland.

 The group planned attacks worldwide, though it experienced internal splintering after its 1983 Orly Airport attack incurred non-Turkish casualties.
 The attacks, which were routinely condemned by Armenian church leaders, as well as the international community, were famously protested by an Armenian named Artin Penik in 1982, who self-immolated in Istanbul's Taksim Square to demonstrate the force of his opposition to ASALA tactics.
 The Armenian Patriarch of Constantinople, who visited the badly burned Penik in the hospital shortly before his death, described him as "a symbol of Armenian discontent with these brutal murders."

-A similar organization, Justice Commandos Against Armenian Genocide, at times known as the Armenian Revolutionary Army, was responsible for at least an additional six killings.
+A similar organisation, Justice Commandos of the Armenian Genocide, at times known as the Armenian Revolutionary Army, was responsible for at least an additional six killings.
 In the 1983 Turkish embassy attack in Lisbon, gunmen deliberately "sacrificed" themselves by setting off a bomb in the building, such that none of them survived.

-Amidst a spate of attacks in 1985, U.S. President Ronald Reagan asked Congress to defeat a resolution recognizing the "genocidal massacre" of Armenians, in part for his fear that it might indirectly "reward terrorism".
+Amidst a spate of attacks in 1985, U.S. President Ronald Reagan asked Congress to defeat a resolution recognising the "genocidal massacre" of Armenians, in part for his fear that it might indirectly "reward terrorism".
 According to the MIPT website, there had been 84 incidents involving ASALA leaving 46 people dead, and 299 people injured.

 Modern relations

 Armenian independence 1991

 The Khor Virap monastery, which dates to the 7th century, lies on the closed Turkish-Armenian border.

-Turkey was one of the first countries to recognize Armenia's independence after the collapse of the Soviet Union in 1991.
+Turkey was one of the first countries to recognise Armenia's independence after the collapse of the Soviet Union in 1991.
 Ankara, however, refused to establish diplomatic relations with Yerevan, as well as to open the two Turkish-Armenian border gates, such as Alijan – Margaran and Dogukap – Akhurik.
-Turkey put forward two preconditions: Armenia must recognize the Turkish-Armenian border, which was established under the Treaty of Kars in 1921, that is, waive territorial claims, as well as put an end to the process of international recognition of the Armenian genocide.
+Turkey put forward two preconditions: Armenia must recognise the Turkish-Armenian border, which was established under the Treaty of Kars in 1921, that is, waive territorial claims, as well as put an end to the process of international recognition of the Armenian genocide.